A couple of days ago, my former student, Stepan, shared this photo on Facebook…

 I often wondered if I’d even made any difference as a Volunteer.
 There were many times when I felt like my efforts were unappreciated and ineffectual.
 Sometimes, I almost felt like my presence was even resented by a few, although Armenians are very warm and hospitable people.
 Other times, I felt like all of my talents were useful in Armenia in some way.
 I had some experiences that were just incredible… I will never forget them, nor do I think I could have had them anywhere else.

-It turned out our benevolent driver’s son was an artist and was going to be exhibiting his art in Paris.
+Our benevolent driver’s son was an artist, and was going to be exhibiting his art in Paris.
 The man’s apartment was liberally decorated with his son’s paintings… amazing creations that looked worthy of the best art museums in Florence, Paris, or Madrid.
 I sipped the thick, sludgy, sugary Turkish style coffee, my mind absolutely blown by the talent hidden behind the drab walls of the man’s Soviet era apartment.
 I don’t think I could have had that experience anywhere else but in Armenia.

 In Armenia, I lived without hot water, electricity, and basic literacy, since I had trouble reading in Armenian.
 I was actually better at reading Russian, even though I never studied it.
 And yet I kind of experienced a type of notoriety, too… I left that country a bit depressed, discouraged, and wondering if I’d made any difference.
 But I also left richer than I was when I got there, simply because my eyes were opened to another perspective– a whole new way of living that, as an American, I had never considered prior to joining the Peace Corps.
 Hell, just meeting other Americans from places other than the southeast was life altering for me, but also meeting Armenians, Georgians and Russians, as well as the odd Brits and Germans who came through, really expanded my horizons beyond the southeastern Virginia town from which I’d come.